joshghent/blog/content/blog/ats-resiliency/index.md

 ### 7. Special error cases

 We worked with the Cappfinity team closely on this one.
-We found that in some cases, somehow, records were in the database ready to submit back to the ATS, that shouldn't have been their.
+We found that in some cases, somehow, records were in the database ready to submit back to the ATS, that shouldn't have been there.
 These were the cases we were trying to handle:

 - Straight up invalid records
 - The candidate hadn't actually completed the assessment